Download our Infantile Spasms & TSC brochure. You may also download a PDF of the information on this page.

 Acthar® Gel was approved by the FDA in October 2010 for the treatment of infantile spasms.
 For more information about Acthar® Gel and the ACTHar Support and Access Program (A.S.A.P.) go to www.acthar.com or call 1-888-435-2284, Monday-Friday from 8:00 am-8:00 pm ET.

 Other Treatment Options

-Despite the efficacy of vigabatrin and ACTH, some children with TSC continue to have spasms and experience psychomotor regression.
+Despite the efficacy of vigabatrin, hormonal therapy (ACTH or Prednisolone) and other medical therapies,, some children with TSC continue to have spasms and experience psychomotor regression.
 These children with drug-resistant seizures may be candidates for surgery and should be evaluated by an epilepsy team that is experienced in doing surgery for epilepsy in children with TSC (Chugani et al., 2010).

 Treatment with valproate or one of the newer antiepileptic medications, such as topiramate, rather than with phenobarbital, carbamazepine or phenytoin, is recommended when the diagnosis of infantile spasms has not yet been made (Dulac, 2001), even in small children and infants.

 Recent progress in surgical treatment of epilepsy has proven to be helpful for some children with TSC and infantile spasms (Asarnow et al., 1997; Asano et al., 2001; Curatolo et al., 2001; Chugani et al., 2010).
 Recent advances have improved the outcome for children treated surgically for IS.
 (Wu, 2010)

 It is becoming increasingly clear that, in carefully selected cases of infantile spasms, surgical resection of the epileptogenic cortex can result in seizure control and improved developmental outcome (Chugani & Pinard, 1999; Jonas et al, 2005).
 It is recommended that selection criteria for surgical treatment include: